yinxusen/HDR/README.md

 > avg / total       0.96      0.96      0.96      1275

-It looks better than the previous LR result.
+It looks better than the previous single Logistic Regression result.

 Code snippt: